 It’s no secret that it’s great employees who make great companies.
-Ensuring employees are happy at work should be a major point of discussion, especially during the present “Great Resignation” induced by the Covid-19 pandemic.
+Ensuring employees are happy at work should be a major point of discussion, especially during the present “Great Resignation”.
 Management after all would be redundant without a team to manage.

 1. Cultivate a Culture with Strong & Regular exchange in dialogue

 and a Safe Space for people to Air their Views. 🌼🗣

 It may be management who control the work culture of an organisation.
 Management decide who to hire & let go, the voice for internal communications, flexibility and company attitudes to work-life balance, who to reward & how to deal with difficult problems, crises and employees, good and not-so-good.
 All of these aspects contribute to a healthy work culture, but it’s communication that is number one.

 Open, casual internal communications, a relatively relaxed work culture, together with regular “Ideas Meetings” and constant feedback between employees and Management will help keep employees engaged, heard and feel valued. 💡👂🏼

 2. Allocate Time for Employees to move Their Projects Forward

 …and check the progress. ⏰ Projects as a result of open discussions above/employee reviews (below) need time to action at work, and not during personal time.
 This may not only improve the efficiency of your business (by backing projects that improve efficiency & efficacy of an employee to do their work for example) but also boosts employee engagement, responsibility & self-confidence and their trust in management which altogether strengthens the work culture.

 3. Give Your Team the Right tools 🛠